tannerdolby/sass-variable-converter/README.md

 @forward "vars";
 ```

-then we can include the mixins/variables with `@use "var"` and utilize the `create` mixin and `use` function to convert Sass variables to custom properties:
+now simply include the mixins/variables with `@use "var"` and utilize the `create` mixin and `use` function to convert Sass variables to custom properties:

 ```scss
 // demo.scss